lwa-project/lwa_sv/doc/adp_icd_draft0.1.md

 Polarisations are ordered X then Y, giving a combined order of XiXj, XiYj, YiXj, YiYj.
-The 8-byte value structure shall contain the real and imaginary components of a complex number, each 21 bits, followed by a weight value of 22 bits.
+The 8-byte value structure shall contain the real and imaginary components of a complex number, each 21 bits, followed by a weight value with format `fixed22.21`.
 All three values are signed and in two's complement format, with the structure packed MSB first.
+Negative weight values indicate that samples were flagged.

     MSB                               LSB
     0        8        16       24     31